Madhur123809/Experiment-06-new/README.md

-Start
+1.Start

-Accept a floating-point number as input.
+1.Accept a floating-point number as input.

-Compute number % 2.
+2.Compute number % 2.

-If remainder == 0, print "The number is even."
+3.If remainder == 0, print "The number is even."

-Else, print "The number is odd."
+4,Else, print "The number is odd."

-Stop
+5.Stop